CoffeaTeam/coffea-casa/docs/cc_support.rst

 Community Support and Help
 =========

-Coffea-casa is deployed at CMS Nebraska Tier 2 grid site and developed by group of developers from University of Nebraska-Lincoln, University of Nebraska Holland Computing Center, University of Wisconsin-Madison and Morgridge Institute.
+Coffea-casa is deployed at CMS Nebraska Tier 2 grid site and developed by a group of developers from University of Nebraska-Lincoln, University of Nebraska Holland Computing Center, University of Wisconsin-Madison and Morgridge Institute.

 We gratefully acknowledge the National Science Foundation which supported this work through NSF grant #1836650.

 Discussion
 ----------